-c) Forms Required for Administration
+c) Forms Required for Letters of Administration (as of October 1, 2022)

 - i.
-Request for Administration (Form 74L) with cover page - ii.
-Inventory and Valuation of the Property of the Deceased (Form 74B) (see previous comments under Request for Probate); - iii.
-Affidavit in Support of Request for Administration (Form 74M); - iv.
-Renunciation of Probate or of Administration with the Will Annexed (Form 740), or Renunciation of Administration (Form 74P), required where someone having a prior or equal right of administration is not applying; - v.
-Nomination of Administrator (Form 74N), where required [see Rule 74.04(2]; - vi.
-Bond for Administrators (Or with Will Annexed) (Form 74S), Affidavit of Execution of Bond (Form 74T) where applicable, and Affidavit of Justification by Sureties for Administration (Form 74U), where applicable (Sections 25-31 of the SPA and Rule 74.11 deal with bonds and sureties); - vii.
-Two original forms of Administration (Form 74R) (leaving date and judge's name blank); and - viii.
+Request for Administration (Form 74L) with cover page; - ii.
+Inventory and Valuation of the Property of the Deceased (Form 74B) (see above comments under Request for Probate); - iii.
+Proof of death of the deceased; - iv.
+Renunciation of Administration (Form 74O) or Nomination of Administrator (Form 74M); - v.
+Security required under Rule 74.11, being a bond by a guarantee company or a personal bond in Form 74V, Affidavit of Execution of Bond (Form 74W) where applicable, and Affidavit of Justification by Sureties (Form 74Y), where applicable (Sections 25-31 of the SPA and Rule 74.11 deal with required security; - vii.
+Two original forms of Administration (Form 74Q) (leaving date and judge's name blank); and viii.
 One cover page for Administration.